Miami University Logo

 The inaugural workshop was coordinated in January 2021 by Mary Jean Corbett, Distinguished Professor of English.
 Fourteen faculty members participated, including two collaborative project teams.
 They met for two intense days of proposal review.
 Each received $250 in research funding and a proposal review from Fred Winter, Senior Program Officer at the National Endowment for the Humanities.
 Teams developing collaborative applications also received up to $2,000 to plan on-campus events related to their research proposal.

-The 2021 Grant Development Workshop also included an intial information session explaining university policies related to humanities grants and a talk by the NEH's Fred Winter on how to identify and secure significant external funding to support humanities research.
+The 2021 Grant Development Workshop also included an initial information session explaining university policies related to humanities grants and a talk by Fred Winter on how to identify and secure significant external funding to support humanities research.

 This program is not offered every year.
 Please consult the Faculty Opportunities page to for information about when the program is running and for application deadlines.